Step 1: Surface prep

 - Apply moderate pressure, too much pressure may damage the application tape.

-Prepare the sticker for application by firmly rubbing a credit card across the length of the sticker.
+Prepare the sticker for application by firmly rubbing a credit card or cloth across the length of the sticker.
 This removes any air bubbles that may have formed in transit and allows the sticker to cling to the transfer tape.
 Although we prep them ourselves before sending, they can move while shipping which is entirely down to the nature of the transfer tape.